 Asset class preferences

-Our cycle, value and sentiment investment process results in an overall neutral view on global equities.
+Our cycle, value and sentiment investment process points to a broadly neutral view on global equities as of 21st of March, 2019.

-- High yield credit is expensive and losing cycle support, as is typical this late in the cycle, when profit growth slows and there are concerns about defaults.
+- High yield credit is expensive and losing cycle support, which is typical late in the cycle, when profit growth slows and there are concerns about defaults.

 - We like real assets.
-Real Estate Investment Trusts (REITs) are slightly cheap, while Global Listed Infrastructure (GLI) and Commodities are around fair value.
+Real estate investment trusts (REITs) are slightly cheap, while global listed infrastructure (GLI) and commodities are around fair value.
 Commodities typically benefit from late-cycle support as inflation pressures build.
 We expect GLI will benefit from its European focus as the region rebounds.
-Rising Treasury yields, however, are a headwind for REITs.
+Rising Treasury yields, however, are a headwind for REITs globally.

-- The yen is our preferred currency.
-It’s significantly undervalued, getting cycle support as the BOJ becomes less dovish, and it has contrarian sentiment support from extreme short positions in the market.
-The euro and UK sterling appear undervalued as we move into 2019.
+- The Japanese yen is our preferred currency.
+It’s significantly undervalued, can get cycle support as over-pessimistic growth expectations are revised higher and has contrarian sentiment support from large short positions by market speculators.
+The euro and sterling are undervalued.
 The recovery in European economic indicators should support the euro.
 Sterling will be volatile around the Brexit negotiations but should rebound if a deal is agreed with Europe.
 It has more upside potential than the euro.

 Any opinion expressed is that of Russell Investments, is not a statement of fact, is subject to change and does not constitute investment advice.